mrocklin/thesis/nwp.md

 #### Later work

-Four years later in \cite{Mielikainen2012} Mielikainen et al report increased substantially efficiency through exploiting more specialized GPU optimizations not often known by general researchers, some specific to the model of GPU.
+Four years later Mielikainen et al\cite{Mielikainen2012} report increased substantially efficiency through exploiting more specialized GPU optimizations not often known by general researchers, some specific to the model of GPU.

 *These results represent a 60% improvement over the earlier GPU accelerated WSM5 module.
 The improvements over the previous GPU accelerated WSM5 module were numerous.
 Some minor improvements were that we scalarized more temporary arrays and compiler tricks specific to Fermi class GPU were used.
 The most important improvements were the use of coalesced memory access pattern for global memory and asynchronous memory transfers.*